The BRRRR Method Applied to Philadelphia's Rowhome Market

 Where it works best in Philadelphia

-Neighborhoods with an established rent market and active comparable sales — Point Breeze, Kensington, West Philly, parts of North Philadelphia — tend to produce more reliable appraisals than areas with thin transaction history.
-A dense comp set helps your appraiser make a number that serves the refinance.
+Neighborhoods with an established rent market and active comparable sales tend to produce more reliable appraisals than areas with thin transaction history.
+Point Breeze, Kensington, parts of West Philly, parts of North Philadelphia, and pockets of Brewerytown have all produced successful BRRRR cycles in recent years.
+A dense comp set helps your appraiser hit a number that serves the refinance.

-Two-unit properties (duplexes and triplexes) are especially strong BRRRR candidates in Philadelphia because gross rental income is higher, which improves your DSCR on the refinance and increases the property's income-based value.
+Two-unit properties, duplexes and triplexes, are especially strong BRRRR candidates in Philadelphia because gross rental income is higher.
+Better income improves your DSCR on the refinance and increases the property's income-based value, both of which help on appraisal.

 The number to protect

 Model that number before you make an offer.
-If the math doesn't work at the acquisition price, no amount of great renovation will fix it.
+If the math does not work at the acquisition price, no amount of great renovation will fix it.

 Internal Links